If you find this site helpful please click "like" here...

 LEDGER LINES PART 4

 Below is a grand staff.
 It is a combination of both the treble staff and the bass staff.
-The grand staff is what a piano player reads because there are two hands to play two different parts.
+This staff is what a piano player reads because there are two hands to play two different parts.

 left hand generally plays notes in the bass staff which are to the left